 After living in a basement apartment in SE Idaho for three years, I'm accustomed to the habits and evil of hobos (the spider, not the homeless person).

 I've been attacked in the shower, whilst covered in soap and unable to defend myself.
 While lying in bed from a suicidal hobo on a mission.
 While in a seated, compromising position (it's hard to scrabble away screaming when your pants are around your ankles).
 They've come out of drawers, shampoo bottles, boxes of toiletries, and from underneath my sink.
-They'r
+They're evil.

-o territory yet still far enough north to avoid the more terrifying desert bugs.
+I thought I was safe by moving to Reno, out of hobo territory yet still far enough north to avoid the more terrifying desert bugs.

 I was wrong.